-Research available options for software for example make simple switches to desktop publishing software or accounting programs.
+Research available options for software, for example, make simple switches to desktop publishing software or accounting programs.

 Interns or apprentices can be excellent ways to support your business particularly during peak or busy periods.

-Employ an intern or apprentice to carry out some of the more menial, time consuming tasks such as document checking, filing, processing and data input, freeing up time for your other more experienced staff to focus on other areas.
+Employ an intern or apprentice to carry out some of the more menial, time-consuming tasks such as document checking, filing, processing and data input, freeing up time for your other more experienced staff to focus on other areas.

 There are a number of tools that can facilitate all aspects of the recruitment process from candidate and CV screening right through to online assessments and aptitude tests.

-Ensure that you have a strong screening process in place and create accurate job descriptions so that you only invite the most qualified and experienced candidates for interview.
+Ensure that you have a strong screening process in place and create accurate job descriptions so that you only invite the most qualified and experienced candidates for the interview.

 Rent Out Unneeded Space